udacity/ipnd-webcasts/Stage_1/2015-02-17-project-1/README.md

-# OH: Logistics, Project 1, and Text Editors
+#Logistics, Project 1, and Text Editors

 Hi everyone,

-Thanks for attending office hours earlier today (Tuesday, February 17) about a small logistical thing regarding the forums versus the Google+ community, some pitfalls to watch out for with respect to project 1 (and HTML in general), and how to work with a text editor.
+Thanks for attending the Webcast earlier today (Tuesday, February 17) about a small logistical thing regarding the forums versus the Google+ community, some pitfalls to watch out for with respect to project 1 (and HTML in general), and how to work with a text editor.